amrnasser769/esxi8-synology-iscsi-datastore/README.md

 ---

 ## Security Considerations
-- Dedicated iSCSI VLAN
+- Dedicated iSCSI VLAN to isolate storage traffic from management and vMotion
-- CHAP authentication enabled
+- CHAP authentication enabled between ESXi and Synology for access control
-- VMkernel NICs only carry iSCSI traffic (no management/vMotion services)
+- VMkernel NICs only carry iSCSI traffic; no management or vMotion services enabled
-- ESXi firewall configured to allow only iSCSI traffic
+- ESXi firewall rules reviewed to allow only necessary iSCSI traffic

 ---

 ## Results / Impact
-- Centralized, redundant 12TB storage with RAID 5
+- Centralized, redundant 150TB storage with RAID 5
-- Dual NIC multipathing for iSCSI ensures high availability
+- VMFS 6 datastore `Synology_SAN_Storage` available for production VMs
-- VMFS 6 datastore available for production VMs
+- Improved storage performance and scalability for client virtual infrastructure
-- Improved storage performance and scalability
+- Fully validated by creating a test VM and rebooting the host

 ---

 ## Future Improvements
-- Implement 10GbE link aggregation
+- Implement 10GbE link aggregation for additional performance
-- Add multiple LUNs for VM tiering
+- Add multiple LUNs for VM tiering (e.g., production vs test)
-- Integrate vSphere Storage DRS
+- Integrate vSphere Storage DRS for automatic VM placement and balancing
-- Configure monitoring/alerting for iSCSI latency
+- Configure monitoring and alerting for iSCSI latency and throughput

 ---